astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 - Validate the receiver parameter if it can be `null`.
 - Prefer safe default values over thrown exceptions, unless the existing method family intentionally throws.
 - Preserve XML documentation and examples consistent with nearby methods.
+- Avoid extension classes outside a namespace/project ending in `.Extensions` unless the existing project already establishes a different pattern.

 ## WinForms extension and interface guidance